PHenwood/fta-dataplatform/azure-sql-database/articles/5-scaling-a-database.md

 Click **Apply** for the scale operation to take place.

-**NOTE** *while a scale operation is taking place, the database is still accessible and you can connect tot he database using SQL Server Management Studio (SSMS) to test this.*
+**NOTE** *while a scale operation is taking place, the database is still accessible and you can connect to the database using SQL Server Management Studio (SSMS) to test this.*

 # Scaling Up a Database